denten-books/plain-text/1-device.md

 the hammers in a piano."
 Crucially, it is that "connection and not the effect which determines the meaning" [@wittgenstein_philosophical_1974, 190].
-A programmer would say that Wittgenstein's "grammatical layer" resembles modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962; @bashkow_system_1967].
-Similarly, Wittgenstein's grammar "means" in the sense of specifying rules by which meaning succeeds or fails.
+A programmer would say that Wittgenstein's "grammatical layer" resembles modern programming language interpreters and compilers, exactly the parts of the machine that connect codified instructions to their execution.[^ln1-compile] Similarly, Wittgenstein's grammar "means" in the sense of specifying rules by which meaning succeeds or fails.
 In this way, we can move away from speaking of "intended effects" or "proper obedience" and rather concentrate on this interpretive and mediating layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 194-6].
 To learn a language in that sense is not to learn individual words, but to understand the mechanical linkages of meaning-making.

 We say that the mechanism is rigid or the law is inexorable when the results of an action are fixed.
 Wittgenstein calls such a relationship